ivanalbizu/ps_theme_bs4/README.md

 ## Separate Main Menu and Searchbar in new Hooks
 Separate for wrapper with bootstrap classes in diferrent pages

-> New Hook definition: theme.yml
+> New Hooks definition: theme.yml
 ```
 displayTopMainMenu:
     - ps_mainmenu